Hodonín concentration camp: Background

 Starting in 1940, Romanis were forbidden to travel.
 In 1942, the measures already in force in Germany were applied in the Protectorate as well and, as an immediate result, a few hundred people deemed "asocial" were deported to Auschwitz.

-On 24 June 1942, the Protectorate Minister of the Interior, Richard Bienert, ordered the internment of all Romani and Sinti people.
+On 24 June 1942, the Protectorate Minister of the Interior, Richard Bienert, ordered the internment of all Romani and Sinti people in "gypsy camps" (Zigeunerlager).
 On 10 July, SS-Oberführer Horst Böhme, Chief of German Security Police, ordered Romanis to be moved into two camps: Lety and Hodonín.

 History of the camp

 All pre-existing prisoners at Hodonín were released or transferred, except for seven Romani already imprisoned and six non-Romani.
 During the first month after it was re-opened, 1,229 people arrived.
 On 1 October 1942, the camp held 205 men, 287 women and 561 children and youths.
 Internees were assigned to work, typically on construction of local roads; those not performing were beaten.
 Like in Lety, the food and winter clothing provided was insufficient.

 On 7 December 1942, 75 "asocials" were transported to Auschwitz.
 In December 1942, typhoid started to take its toll in the camp and by the next May, only 5–10% of internees were considered healthy.
 A lack of medicine to treat the disease, as well as the horrible hygienic conditions, kept the epidemic going for months.
 On 21 August 1943, 749 prisoners were transported to Auschwitz-Birkenau.
 Of the remaining 62 internees, some were released, and the rest were sent to Auschwitz in 1944.